que-rb/que/README.md

 #### With Docker

-We've provided a Docker environment using Docker Compose, which avoids the need to manually: install Ruby, install the gem bundle, set up Postgres, and connect to the database.
+We've provided a Dockerised environment to avoid the need to manually: install Ruby, install the gem bundle, set up Postgres, and connect to the database.

 To run the specs using this environment, run: